St Aubyn's School: History

-Since 1923 the school has been situated on Bunces Lane, where its main building was once a large private town house called Pyrmont Villa, which later extended into the adjoining parklands.
+Since 1923 the school has been on Bunces Lane, where its main building was once a house called Pyrmont Villa, which later extended into the adjoining parklands.
 During the Second World War, the school was taken over by the army and the field was used as an army parade ground, during which time the school decamped to Cumberland.
 The school became a charitable trust in 1975, and became co-educational in 1995.

+In September 2026 St Aubyn's school joined Bancroft's School and Woodford Green Preparatory School to form the Bancroft’s Family of Schools.

-Performing Arts
+Performing arts

-The school has a strong commitment to dance, drama and music.
-It has been awarded the Artsmark Silver award by the Arts Council.
-There are regular plays, performances and concerts by children of all ages.
+The school has been awarded the Artsmark Silver award by the Arts Council.

 Cadet Corps

-St Aubyn's is the only preparatory school in Great Britain to have its own Cadet Corps.
-They parade once a week, go away on an annual camp, and also meet at weekends to work on Fieldcraft, Navigation, Skill at Arms, Signals, Campcraft, and Leadership.
+St Aubyn's has a cadet corps.
+They parade once a week, have an annual camp, and meet at weekends.